Survey and Taxonomy of Adversarial Reconnaissance Techniques: Reconnaissance Target Information

-\paragraph{Personal Information} Personal information about people, such as contact details, technical or financial background, habits, and behavioral traits, are information that adversaries attempt to collect in order to analyze people's weaknesses.
-Finding these weaknesses is useful for applying social engineering techniques, which may result in gaining remote access to the victims' machines or online~accounts~\cite{albladi2018user}.
+Personal information about people such as contact details, technical or financial background, habits, and behavioral traits, are information that adversaries attempt to collect in order to analyze people's weaknesses.
+Finding these weaknesses is useful for applying social engineering techniques to gain remote access to the victims' machines or online~accounts~\cite{albladi2018user}.

-\begin{itemize}[topsep=2pt, leftmargin=1em] \item \textbf{Contact Details:} Adversaries can collect contact details such as email addresses, phone numbers, identity information, etc.\ For example, the theHarvester\footnote{\url{https://github.com/laramies/theHarvester}}, which is an open-source tool, can collect email addresses given a domain name.
+\begin{itemize}[topsep=2pt, leftmargin=1em] \item \textbf{Contact Details:} Adversaries can collect contact details such as email addresses, phone numbers, identity information, etc.\ For example, the theHarvester\footnote{\url{https://github.com/laramies/theHarvester}} is an open-source tool that can collect email addresses given a domain name.
 A user's contact addresses may also be found in social media and personal or organization websites~\cite{krombholz2015advanced, ivaturi2011taxonomy}.
-Contact details can be useful to adversaries for launching social engineering attacks against target people.

-\item \textbf{Personal Background:} Information related to the technical or financial background of target people is useful to adversaries for crafting social engineering attacks~\cite{krombholz2015advanced, ivaturi2011taxonomy}.
-The technical background of a person reveals what information and organization resources they possibly have access to.
-For example, targeting an employee who has access to a key server may be enough to steal credentials or system configuration details.
-Technical background can be found on the organization website, an employee's LinkedIn profile, BeenVerified report, or a curriculum vitae.
-LinkedIn\footnote{\url{https://www.linkedin.com}} is a popular social platform for professional people, which is used to build a portfolio and gears networking for job candidates, while BeenVerified\footnote{\url{https://www.beenverified.com/}} provides reports that may include career information, social media accounts, online footprints (e.g., photos),~etc.
+\item \textbf{Personal Background:} Information related to the technical or financial background of people is also useful to adversaries for crafting social engineering attacks~\cite{krombholz2015advanced, ivaturi2011taxonomy}.
+The technical background of a person reveals what information and organization resources they may have access to.
+Technical background can be found on the organization website, an employee's LinkedIn\footnote{\url{https://www.linkedin.com}} profile, BeenVerified\footnote{\url{https://www.beenverified.com/}} report, or a curriculum vitae.

-\item \textbf{Habitual Behavior:} Habitual behavior refers to the regular behaviors of a person.
-Adversaries can attempt to learn these in order to perform social engineering (e.g., phishing) attacks~\cite{albladi2018user}.
-Sophisticated adversaries can even track habitual social media usage to deceive people, for example, tricking target people on social media based on habits of Facebook usage~\cite{vishwanath2014habitual}. \end{itemize}
+\item \textbf{Habitual Behavior:} Adversaries can also attempt to learn their targets' habits in order to perform social engineering (e.g., phishing) attacks~\cite{albladi2018user}.
+Sophisticated adversaries can even track habitual social media usage to deceive people, for example based on Facebook usage~\cite{vishwanath2014habitual}.